vospascal/pedal-pico/README.md

 For now HID Resolution should be fixed at 10 bits. if you change it, it wont work.
 This is because of the limitations of the joystick library.
 In the future, I might fix it.

-Also be aware that this firmware uses the last sector of flash to emulate anEEPROM as he pico doesnt have one.
-But i highly advise to use an exterhal one if you are going to use this in the long term.
+Also be aware that this firmware uses the last sector of flash to emulate an EEPROM as the Pi Pico doesnt have one.
+But i highly advise to use an external one if you are going to use this in the long term.

 Please be patient, and use the releases tab for the .uf2 file *AND* source code.